 If you are happy with it, now is the time to fix any small imperfections.

-Such as, removed any straggling pieces from the outside or anything else that doesn’t look right.
+Such as, removing any straggling pieces from the outside or anything else that doesn’t look right.

 Once it’s baked it will be harder to fix.